hplawski/Database_Booking-Process-of-a-Sports-Complex/README.md

 Booking is restricted to registered users exclusively. <br>
 Following the booking, users have the option to cancel their reservations up until the day prior to the scheduled date, with no charges.
 Nonetheless, if a user cancels for the third consecutive time or more, the complex enforces a Є10 penalty.

-The database should have the following elements:
+The database have the following elements:

 Tables: <br>
 members <br>